institut-de-genomique/biscot/README.md

 A typical execution of BiSCoT should look like this :
 ```
-# If the previous command returned an error, modify your $PATH to include the blat directory
-export PATH=Path/To/Blat:$PATH

 # Execute BiSCoT
 biscot.py --cmap-ref cmap_reference.cmap \\
     --cmap-1 cmap_dle.cmap \\